 728×90 ads are also sometimes used as sticky anchor ads (meaning they stay on screen as you scroll).
 In the opinion of The Online Advertising Guide, these are more annoying than they are worth.

 Large sticky ads may earn a reasonable RPM, but they will also drive away some users who become annoyed by them.
 Having more people visit your website will always earn you more money than showing an individual visitor more ads.

 728×90 Advice for Site Owners

-This ad unit is often used as part of sponsorships and homepage takeovers.
-Therefore it is important that it appears in the exact same place on every page.
+Leaderboards are often used as part of sponsorships and homepage takeovers.
+It is therefore important that they appear in the exact same place on every page.

 728×90 Advice for Ad Buyers

 A leaderboard is amongst the best-performing ad slots, so should always be part of an ad buy.
 It is likely to be amongst the most expensive ad units, but it is generally worth it due to its solid performance.

 This ad unit is generally placed at the top of the page and so is the first thing a user will see.
 This gives these ad units a natural boost to their potential performance.